taichi-dev/soft2d-for-unity/Docs/English/Overview.md

 # Introduction

 Soft2D is a 2D multi-material continuum physics engine designed for real-time applications.
+Soft2D for Unity provides a high-level encapsulation for Soft2D and offers users a range of easy-to-use interfaces, enabling them to easily implement various physical simulations and rendering effects in Unity.

 # Prerequisite